Charlie Guth

-Charles J. Guth (1856 in Chicago – July 5, 1883 in Cambridge, Massachusetts) was a professional baseball player who played pitcher in the Major Leagues in 1880.
+Charles J. Guth (1856 – July 5, 1883) was a professional baseball player who played pitcher in the Major Leagues in 1880.
 He played one game for the Chicago White Stockings.

 Guth was a semi-professional player who was called up to pitch due to both Larry Corcoran and Fred Goldsmith being ill.

 Death

 Three years after making his debut, Guth died from asthenia.